 Behavioural change in targeted market actors of the sort proposed in PHAMA Plus takes time.
 In theoretical terms, the process is expected to proceed through the four stages shown schematically in Chart 2-2.
 Readiness is the stage when an organisation, business or farming household reaches consensus on the need for change and that the proposed innovations or new ways of doing things (activities) are likely to be the right solution.
-Adoption is the stage when an organisation, business or farming household tries new ways of doing things (changed behaviours) to confirm that they are an appropriate solution and that individuals and groups in the organisation, business or farming household starts to make the new behaviours.
-Commitment is the stage when an organisation, business or farming normal - with active engagement and support from early adopters (Chart 2-3), procedural changes and increasing normalisation as individuals and groups see what is in it for them.
-Institutionalisation is the stage when an organisation.
+Adoption is the stage when an organisation, business or farming household tries new ways of doing things (changed behaviours) to confirm that they are an appropriate solution and that individuals and groups in the organisation, business or household can implement the new behaviours.
+Commitment is the stage when an organisation, business or farming household starts to make the new behaviours normal - with active engagement and support from early adopters (Chart 2-3), procedural changes and increasing normalisation as individuals and groups see what is in it for them.
+Institutionalisation is the stage when an organisation or business integrates the new behaviours into their processes, rules and systems.

-Chart 2-2 : Why organisations & individuals change
+Chart 2-2: Why organisations & individuals change